Below, you’ll find overviews of each tool, along with screenshots, feature overview, and pricing.

 No single project scheduling software fits the requirements for all kinds of projects, but below I’ve taken my general criteria for evaluating software and applied it to project scheduling software.
 I’ve used it to score the tools on the list according to what’s most important to have in a project scheduling tool.

 - User Interface (UI): Are the displays intuitive and clear?
 For scheduling tools, I also look for drag & drop interfaces that let you quickly move resources around with a single click.

 - Usability: Is it easy to learn?
+Does the tool provide a mobile app?
 How good are the tutorials and training?
 Does the company offer good user support?

 - Features & Functionality: In these tools, I narrowed in on the most important project scheduling features and functions, explained below.

 - Planning & Scheduling: At its most basic level, project scheduling requires some form of project management calendar software.
-Planning and scheduling features might include calendars, task boards, cards, task lists, multiple views for seeing daily and monthly workloads, Gantt charts, timelines, drag & drop resourcing, filters for finding specific tasks, and time and deadline tracking.
+Planning and scheduling features might include calendars, task boards, checklists, cards, task lists, multiple views for seeing daily and monthly workloads, Gantt charts, due dates & timelines, drag & drop resourcing, filters for finding specific project tasks, and time and deadline tracking.